Bone morphogenetic protein 4

 Bone morphogenetic protein 4 is a protein that in humans is encoded by BMP4 gene.
 BMP4 is found on chromosome 14q22-q23.

 BMP4 is a member of the bone morphogenetic protein family which is part of the transforming growth factor-beta superfamily.
 The superfamily includes large families of growth and differentiation factors.
 BMP4 is highly conserved evolutionarily.
 BMP4 is found in early embryonic development in the ventral marginal zone and in the eye, heart blood and otic vesicle.

 Discovery

 Bone morphogenetic proteins were originally identified by an ability of demineralized bone extract to induce endochondral osteogenesis in vivo in an extraskeletal site.

 Gene

-Alternative splicing in the 5' untranslated region of this gene has been described and three variants are described, all encoding an identical protein.
+Bone Morphogenetic Protein 4 (BMP4) is a key signaling molecule belonging to the Transforming Growth Factor-beta (TGFβ) superfamily.
+BMP4 functions as a morphogen, a type of signal that governs the pattern of tissue development by inducing different cellular responses.
+This gene is fundamental to epithelial-mesenchymal interactions, which are the reciprocal communications between different tissue layers that drive the formation of complex organs.
+BMP4 is primarily involved in patterning the mammalian tooth germ and limb buds.
+In the developing tooth, BMP4 expressed in the mesenchyme acts as an essential feedback signal that maintains the expression of other master regulators.
+Other master regulators may include Sonic hedgehog (Shh) and Bmp2.
+However, this regulation is concentration-dependent.
+This means that while normal levels are required for maintenance, concentrations significantly above endogenous levels can contradictorily repress Shh and Bmp2.
+The biological importance of BMP4 is evidenced by genetic and inhibitory studies.
+In Msx1 mutant mice, tooth development is arrested at the "bud stage" because the loss of the Msx1 gene leads to a dramatic down regulation of mesenchymal BMP4.
+Additionally, in the developing limb, BMP4 is responsible for restricting the domain of Shh.
+The domain possesses only half the normal dose of the protein, potentially leading to malformations.
+Natural inhibitors like noggin can block BMP4 activity, resulting in the total repression of these essential developmental markers.

 Structure

 Yielding an active carboxy-terminal peptide of 116 residues, human bmp4 is initially synthesized as a forty percent residue preproprotein which is cleaved post translationally.
 BMP4 has seven residues which are conserved and glycosylated.
 The monomers are held with disulphide bridges and 3 pairs of cysteine amino acids.
 This conformation is called a "cystine knot".
 BMP4 can form homodimers or heterodimers with similar BMPS.
 One example of this is BMP7.
 This ability to form homodimers or heterodimers gives the ability to have greater osteoinductive activity than just bmp4 alone.
 Not much is known yet about how BMPS interact with the extracellular matrix.
 As well little is known about the pathways which then degrade BMP4.